jabranham/personal-website/_drafts/using-pandoc-a-grad-student-guide.md

 The answer, unfortunately, is a little complicated.
 The best way to do this is to use [pandoc](http://pandoc.org/), an absolutely wonderful program that converts between all kinds of markup formats (including between markdown, latex, and docx documents).[^2] Pandoc is very powerful, but a little overwhelming, especially if you aren't used to working with command line applications.

 So I thought I'd put together a guide to how to use pandoc, paying special attention to some of the most common tasks grad students would want to use it for.[^3] Pandoc has a [starter guide](http://pandoc.org/getting-started.html) online, but it includes some info that isn't directly relevant for us (and omits some interesting stuff pandoc can do).
 Here's a list of topics I'll be covering, and please feel free to let me know if there's something you think is missing (I'll add hyperlinks as the posts go up).
-Everything is meant to make it easy to write in markdown (or latex if you prefer) and share with the docx people.
+Everything is meant to make it easy to write in latex (or markdown) and share with someone who wants a Word document.

-* Exporting to word (and pdf)
+1. Exporting to word (and pdf)
-* Importing from a commented and "tracked changes" Word document (back to markdown/latex)
+2. Importing from a commented and "tracked changes" Word document (back to markdown/latex)

-These next two will be more useful if you want to write in markdown or rmarkdown and convert to word/pdf:

-* Using pandoc-citeproc to include a properly-formatted bibliography
-* Using pandoc-crossref to reference Figures, Tables, and equations
-* Changing the style of your pdf document

 I'm not going to go through how to install pandoc, as it's relatively simple and they have [a webpage with installation instructions](http://pandoc.org/installing.html).
-You'll want to make sure you have a relatively recent version; the most recent as of this writing is pandoc 1.17.2.
+You'll want to make sure you have a relatively recent version; the most recent as of this writing is pandoc 1.18.
 You may check what version you have installed by typing

 ```
 pandoc --version